Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/universalrp-asset.md

 ### Post-processing

-This section allows you to fine-tune global post-processing settings.
+This section allows you to fine-tune global settings for URP's integrated post-processing solution.

 | Property         | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |